The Pricing Strategies of Inc. 5000 SaaS Companies [2022 Report]

-Based on this definition, 409 of the 551 software companies on the Inc. 5000 were SaaS companies.
-That nearly three quarters (74%) of the fastest growing software companies are SaaS is not surprising, considering that contract renewals provide a platform on which a SaaS company can grow its revenue year after year.
+Based on this definition, 403 of the 573 software companies on the Inc. 5000 were SaaS companies.
+That 7 out of 10 of the fastest growing software companies are SaaS is not surprising, considering that contract renewals provide a platform on which a SaaS company can grow its revenue year after year.

 How transparent are SaaS companies about their pricing?